The Last of the Mohicans (1936 film): Reception

-In his review for AllMovie, Paul Brenner wrote that Randolph Scott had "one of his best roles as Hawkeye in this exciting film adaptation of James Fenimore Cooper's often filmed novel."
+In his review for AllMovie, Paul Brenner wrote that Randolph Scott had "one of his best roles as Hawk-eye in this exciting film adaptation of James Fenimore Cooper's often filmed novel."
 Clem Beauchamp was nominated for the Academy Award for Best Assistant Director.

 Influence on future adaptations

 The film served as the basis for a subsequent 1992 adaptation written and directed by Michael Mann and starring Daniel Day-Lewis as Hawkeye, Madeleine Stowe as Cora, Wes Studi as Magua, Russell Means as Chingachgook, and Steven Waddington as Duncan.
 Writers John L. Balderston, Daniel Moore, and Paul Perez were given a "Story by" credit on the film, which carries over several changes made in the 1936 film.
-These include Hawkeye's characterisation as a younger, romantic lead who develops a relationship with Cora after she rejects the proposal of Duncan.
+These include Hawkeye's characterization as a romantic lead who develops a relationship with Cora after she rejects the proposal of Duncan.